 When I asked Jessie and John why Killarney was such a special place for them, they told me that it didn’t start out that way, but that it has become very dear to them over time because of their shared experiences there.
 Killarney is one of the closest Provincial Parks to Sudbury, so the couple were eager to check it out when they first relocated.
 It has turned into a very special place for them indeed.

 “It definitely became a lot more special after we became engaged there,” says Jessie.
 “Part of the reason we were so drawn to it though was because of the Group of Seven and their influence.
 Especially the La Cloche Mountains.
 One special trip for us was accessed through Widgawa Lodge, where we did the Grace Lake-Nelly Lake loop.
 It’s a spot where some of their paintings were painted.”

 The takeaway from my conversation with Jessie and John is that the rewards of this type of activity are many, whether doing it as a couple or with friends.

-“If you guys work well together, and you’re on it, then paddling is a very rewarding experience.
-When you get through something tough, you feel like a badass," Jessie laughs.
+“If you and your partner work well together then paddling can be a very rewarding experience.
+When you get through something tough, like heavy rains or a long portage, you feel like a badass," Jessie laughs.

-"It can be a serious challenge," John adds.
-"But the rewards are immediate, you gain experience, and it's all very hands on."
+"Backcountry camping can be a serious challenge," John adds.
+"But the rewards are immediate.
+You gain experience, and it's all very hands on."

-For individuals or couples looking to get into backcountry paddling, they recommended renting a canoe for the first time or two so you can get used to it, and deciding what type of paddling (and where) you like to do.
-And they also recommended picking a time later in the summer when the number of mosquitos is down.
+For individuals or couples looking to get into backcountry paddling, they recommended renting a canoe for the first couple of times so you can get used to it, and decide what type of paddling you like (and where).
+They also recommended picking a time in late summer or early fall when the number of mosquitos is down.
 (Looking for outfitters?
 Visit our operators throughout the region here!)